Building Loading – Wind Load

 Article 4.1.7.4.
 Similar

-to Kzt above, Ct must be evaluated and
+to Kzt above, Ct must be evaluated and calculated

-isolated hills, ridges, and escarpments.
+hills, ridges, and escarpments.
+When

-When required, the Ct factor is calculated per Article 4.1.7.4.
+required, the Ct factor is calculated per Article 4.1.7.4.
 In all other cases, Ct = 1.0000.

 This